The Chinese streaming platform iQIYI announced the launch of the country's first “virtual idol variety show.”

-titled Dimension Nova , the new talent show will feature "more than 30 virtual contestants competing to select the ultimate winner".
-To alleviate the psychological impact of sliding into a future dominated by virtual idols there will be at least human judges.
-As for our X Factor, there will be as many well-known characters in China.
-To see them, I am honest, I would not distinguish them from the virtual characters who will have to judge.
+titled Dimension Nova , the new talent show will feature “more than 30 virtual contestants competing to select the final winner.”
+To alleviate the psychological impact of sliding into a future dominated by virtual idols there will at least be human judges.
+As with our X Factor, there will be as many well-known people in China.
+Looking at them, I'm honest, I wouldn't distinguish them from the virtual characters they will have to judge.

 For the record, it's about Esther Yu and Wang Linkai (members of two well-known boy bands in chinam, THE9 e Nine percent ) and an it-girl, Angelababy.
 You can see them in the tasty photo that I am attaching below.